 - Driver’s license, health insurance card, any other form of ID

-- Take photos or video of the exterior and interior of your home
+- Take photos or video of the exterior and interior of your home and business

 - Battery operated radio or television